hoochlef/hoochlef.github.io/content/_index.md

 date_format = "%b %-d, %Y"
 +++

-I am a software developer driven by utility; I build applications to solve problems I encounter in daily life.
-My approach is adaptive, I learn the necessary tools on the spot, ensuring my skills always match the challenge at hand.
+I am a [software developer](https://github.com/hoochlef) driven by utility; I build applications to solve problems I encounter in daily life.
+My approach is adaptive, I learn the necessary tools on the spot.

-You can read my [writing](https://hoochlef.github.io/blog/), [code](https://github.com/hoochlef), or [connect with me online](https://www.linkedin.com/in/aminehochlef/).
+I also [write](https://hoochlef.github.io/blog/) short-to-mid length essays about tech, life, and whatever I currently find interesting.

 If what I do resonates with you [reach out](mailto:amine.hochlef@proton.me).